ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/sysreport/run-sysreport.md

 Example use cases for Sysreport include:

-* As a developer, you want to know if a cloud instance supports a particular performance feature, so that you can debug a performance problem
+* As a developer, you want to know if a cloud instance supports a particular performance feature so that you can debug a performance problem
-* As a developer, you want a quick, single-page summary of a system's performance configuration, so that you don't need to run multiple commands manually to gather what you need
+* As a developer, you want a quick, single-page summary of a system's performance configuration so that you don't need to run multiple commands manually to gather what you need
-* As a developer, you would like to know suggested configuration changes you can make to a system, so that you can improve your ability to collect performance information
+* As a developer, you would like to know suggested configuration changes you can make to a system so that you can improve your ability to collect performance information

 ## Run Sysreport